-During the three months ended March 31, 2023, we received insurance payments of \$0.7 million from our insurance carriers associated with interruptions to our operations and damage to buildings and equipment.
+During the six months ended June 30, 2023 and 2022, we received insurance payments of \$0.7 million and \$7.0 million, respectively, from our insurance carriers associated with interruptions to our operations and damage to buildings and equipment.
 In addition, we have received payments from our insurance carriers during other periods subsequent to the storm associated with interruptions to our operations and damage to buildings and equipment.
 Such payments are nonrefundable, and with respect to our buildings, represent the insurance carriers' estimate of the damage to each building based on the estimated depreciated value of such buildings plus repair costs incurred by us in excess of such estimates for certain buildings.
 To the extent we incur further repair costs for a building in excess of the amounts received, we may receive additional insurance proceeds up to the limits of our insurance coverage for such building.
 The classification of insurance proceeds within our Statement of Cash Flows is based on our use or intended use of the proceeds.
-Proceeds used or intended to be used for repairs that are not deemed to be capital in nature, or proceeds in excess of anticipated repair costs, are reflected within investing activities.
+Proceeds used or intended to be used for repairs that are not deemed to be capital in nature, and proceeds associated with interruptions to our operations, are reflected within operating activities.
+Proceeds used or intended to be used for repairs that are deemed capital in nature, or proceeds in excess of anticipated repair costs, are reflected within investing activities.